GoogleCloudPlatform/stackdriver-errors-js/README.md

 Unhandled exception will now automatically be reported to Stackdriver Error Reporting.

 You can also change your application code to report errors: `try { ... } catch(e) { errorHandler.report(e); }` or simply `errorHandler.report('Something broke!');`.

+You can set a user identifier at any time using `errorHandler.setUser('userId')`.

 ### Source maps